Royal Army Veterinary Corps: Royal Army Veterinary Corps

 In 1918 the Corps was given its Royal prefix in recognition of its service through the First World War.
 At the time the Quartermaster-General wrote:The Corps by its initiative and scientific methods has placed military veterinary organisation on a higher plane.
 The high standard which it has maintained at home and throughout all theatres has resulted in a reduction of animal wastage, an increased mobility of mounted units and a mitigation of animal suffering un-approached in any previous military operation.

 Demobilisation after the war was followed by mechanisation, and consequentially the RAVC was greatly reduced in size.
 1938 saw the closure of the Army Veterinary School in Aldershot.

 Nevertheless, animals would still be required by the army, especially where there was rough terrain or other conditions with which motor vehicles struggled to cope.
 During World War II the strength of the Corps increased from 85 officers and 105 other ranks, to a total of 519 officers and 3,939 other ranks.
 By 1942 the Army had 6,500 horses, 10,000 mules and 1,700 camels in service.
 That year the work of the Army Remount Service was taken over by the RAVC; in Italy, there was a high incidence of battle casualties among mules (used in large numbers for transport due to the difficult terrain) and the Corps was engaged in their procurement as well as their treatment.

 In 1939, the Corps Depot had moved from Woolwich as a wartime precaution (the area being prone to aerial bombardment); as No.1 Reserve Veterinary Hospital, Depot and Training Establishment it occupied Doncaster Racecourse for the duration of the war, before relocating to Melton Mowbray (where there was a Remount depot) in February 1946.

 During the war the Army Veterinary and Remount Services took on responsibility for providing the army with dogs.
 In the years since the Second World War, dogs have become the main animal to be engaged in combat situations.

+The RAVC survived the amalgamation of the other Army Medical Services in late 2024 and remained independent of the newly formed Royal Army Medical Service due to their legal and operational combatant status which differed from the special protected status of the other corps.